Give Yourself A Creativity Reset: 4 Ways Collage Is Great For Getting Unblocked

 You’d be surprised to know how many artists begin paintings with a collage, only to leave no trace of it.
 And collage can be used as a creative warm-up activity for writing or problem-solving.

-Collage is a great catalyst for getting started and gaining clarity.
+Collage is a great catalyst for getting started.

 Take note, you’re never resistant to the work itself.
 Nope.